LuisACorreaCSUMB/GauntletBot/README.md

 # GauntletBot
-Twitch Chat Bot that runs a gauntlet minigame that ends in chat timeouts(voluntary).
-Idea obtained from Day[9]TV
+Twitch Chat Bot that will be a playlist bot.
+More features to be added after that is done

+Features:
+1. Chat Clear - !clear
+Change List: